 Local Plan policy/ allocation Likely activities (operations) to result as a consequence of the proposal Likely effects on Humber Estuary SPA/Ramsar site Potential mitigation measures - if implemented would avoid likely significant effect Could the proposal have likely significant effects on Humber Estuary SPA/Ramsar site (taking mitigation into account)?
 Policy 1: Presumption in favour of sustainable development None - the policy sets out the high level presumption in favour of sustainable development but it will not itself result directly in development which could affect the integrity of Natura 2000 sites.
 N/A N/A No Policy 2: Development boundaries None - the policy sets out criteria for assessing proposals for development outside of development boundaries but will not itself result directly in development.
 The policy approach to development boundaries seeks to focus development within existing built up areas where it is less likely to affect sensitive Natura 2000 sites.
-N/A N/A No Policy 3: Providing infrastructure The policy relates to the mechanisms for delivering physical, social and green infrastructure but will not itself result in the development of new infrastructure that could N/A N/A No
+N/A N/A No Policy 3: Providing infrastructure The policy relates to the mechanisms for delivering physical, social and green infrastructure but will not itself result in the development of new infrastructure that could N/A N/A Νο

 Local Plan policy/ allocation Likely activities (operations) to result as a consequence of the proposal Likely effects on Humber Estuary SPA/Ramsar site Potential mitigation measures - if implemented would avoid likely significant effect Could the proposal have likely significant effects on Humber Estuary SPA/Ramsar site (taking mitigation into account)? affect the integrity of Natura 2000 sites.
-Policy 4: Employment allocations Employment development Increased demand for water treatment The SPA and Ramsar site are likely to be affected by physical loss of offsite habitat used by qualifying birds, as well as non-physical disturbance such as noise, vibration and light pollution, increased air pollution from increased levels of vehicle traffic and increased demand for water treatment and disposal, which could impact the quality and quantity of the Ramsar's near natural estuary.
+Policy 4: Employment allocations Employment development Increased vehicle traffic Increased demand for water treatment Some of the allocated employment sites listed in the policy are within 2km of the SPA and Ramsar site; therefore the SPA and Ramsar site are likely to be affected by physical loss of offsite habitat used by qualifying birds, as well as non-physical disturbance such as noise, vibration and light pollution, increased air pollution from increased levels of vehicle traffic and industrial activities and increased demand for water treatment and disposal , which could impact the quality and quantity of the Ramsar's near natural estuary.
 Policy 6: Habitat Mitigation - South Humber Bank sets out the Council's strategy for preserving the integrity of the Humber Estuary Natura 2000 sites while allowing future economic development to take place, and includes a requirement for developers to make contributions towards the provision and management of mitigation sites.
 Policy 40: Biodiversity and Geodiversity states that The Council will have regard to biodiversity and geodiversity when considering development proposals, specifically seeking to establish and secure appropriate management of, long term mitigation areas within the Estuary Employment Zone, managed specifically to protect the integrity of the internationally important biodiversity sites.
 Yes - the proposed development would result in the removal of habitat, which is likely to be used by qualifying bird species from the SPA and Ramsar site.
 This is likely to have a significant effect; therefore a more detailed assessment will be required.
 There could also be impacts from non-physical disturbance, air pollution and water degradation although they are less likely to be significant, taking into account mitigation.